 "At the City of Whittlesea we are proud of our diversity and the many cultures, faiths and beliefs that make up our community.
-We strive to be an inclusive welcoming City that fosters participation, wellbeing and connection to each other and this land.
-We commit as a Council to making informed good decisions to benefit the people of the City of Whittlesea now and in the future to support our community's vision of A Place For All."
+We strive to be an inclusive welcoming City that fosters active participation, wellbeing and connection to each other and this land.
+We commit as a Council to making informed decisions to benefit the people of the City of Whittlesea now and into the future, to support our community's vision of A Place For All."